hassanriaz300/data-project/frontend/README.md

 Not all the webapplication links are working left for future work Cleaning of data is working when given a certain formated file that is name of columns should be same no matter what data is given
 Click on visualize and upload provided fileds

-top5_semantic_mappededeka.xlsx
-top5_semantic_mappededeka.xlsx
+Click on text and visualize for deep analysis city wise hotspot maps etc branch wise Uploaded files should be top5_semantic_mappededeka.xlsx top5_semantic_mappededeka.xlsx

+For Cleaning  uploaded files should be in format Edeka.xlsx
+Output processed files save in data/interim/processed/edeka_reviews_wide.xlsx

+These files are then processed further by facebook BART model and output For Semantic mapping service these files and which can be used to get final visualization and deep analysis top5_semantic_mappededeka.xlsx top5_semantic_mappededeka.xlsx
+Will be output files

 ### `npm run build`

 Builds the app for production to the `build` folder.\